 4. Review your home’s listing description for specific highlights.

 Even though your listing agent will have the expertise to market what makes your home unique based on what buyers are looking for, they will not have the same experience you do from living in your home.
 Take the time to review all the wonderful features your home has with your listing agent.

 5. Determine what a winning offer looks like to you.

 Having a clear, defined goal is important for both you and your listing agent to discuss.
 This is crucial before you start taking offers.
 Take the time to consider your needs, what you are flexible on, and what a winning offer would entail.
-Once you have determined this, share your vision with your agent.
-Your agent will work with you to help explain different contract terms that may sweeten the deal or provide explanations on things they think may not be viable.
+Once you determine this, share your vision with your agent.
+As a result, your agent will explain different contract terms that may sweeten the deal or provide explanations on things they think may not be viable.

-Remember, your listing agent should go over everything from the closing timeline to the benefits of an all-cash offer with you so that you are able to broaden your ideas on what an ideal offer should look like.
+Remember, your listing agent should explain what an ideal offer looks like.
 They will also provide an itemized list of expenses and credits for your final sale price.
-If your buyer has a significant list of repairs or requests based on the home inspection report, your agent can provide clear guidance during these tense moments and guide you in the right direction.
+If your buyer has a significant list of repairs or requests based on the home inspection report, your agent can provide clear guidance during tense moments and guide you in the right direction.

 HomeHunt Can Connect You With an Experienced Listing Agent